dedupeio/dedupe/docs/API-documentation.rst

 Class for deduplication using saved settings.
 If you have already trained dedupe, you can load the saved settings with StaticDedupe.

-.. py:class:: StaticDedupe(settings_file, [num_processes])
+.. py:class:: StaticDedupe(settings_file, [num_cores])

    Initialize a Dedupe object with saved settings

    :param str settings_file: A file object containing settings info produced from
 			      the :py:meth:`Dedupe.writeSettings` of a
 			      previous, active Dedupe object.
-   :param int num_processes: the number of processes to use for parallel
+   :param int num_cores: the number of cpus to use for parallel
-			       processing, defaults to 1
+			 processing, defaults to the number of cpus available on the machine

    .. code:: python